Adult Sunday School Classes (Weekly)

 - Nurture the covenant community of disciples of Christ.
 This responsibility includes all aspects of membership; providing programs of nurture, education, and fellowship; encouraging faithful stewardship of personal and financial resources; managing the physical property of the congregation for the furtherance of its mission; leading the congregation in participating in the mission of the whole church; prepares and adopts a budget and determines the distribution of the congregation’s benevolences.

-The Oakmont Presbyterian Church Session holds stated meetings monthly.
+The Oakmont Chapel Presbyterian Church Session holds stated meetings monthly.
 Special meetings may be called as deemed necessary.
 Minutes are recorded for all Session and congregational meetings.

-The Outreach Committee of Oakmont Presbyterian Church seeks to demonstrate God’s love by promoting church programs and special opportunities at Oakmont.
+The Outreach Committee of Oakmont Chapel Presbyterian Church seeks to demonstrate God’s love by promoting church programs and special opportunities at Oakmont Chapel.
 The committee reaches out, invites, and engages visitors by publicizing our events and activities through utilizing all forms of marketing and media.
 The Outreach Committee strives reach out and share the “Good News” and love of Jesus Christ with the neighboring community.
 We also welcome newcomers and aim to provide opportunities for all to participate in the life of our congregational family.

 Pastoral Care Committee